Nexuto/.github/profile/README.md

 - **Distributed Computing 🌍**: Great for processing large-scale tasks.

 ## License 📄
-- Licensed under **CC BY-NC 4.0** 📜—share and adapt, but no commercial use 🚫.
+- Licensed under **CC BY-NC 4.0** 📜- share and adapt, but no commercial use 🚫.